 Why Is Breast Screening Mammogram Important For Early Breast Cancer Detection

 Breast cancer is the most common cancer among women in Singapore.
 According to the Singapore Cancer Registry Annual Report 2021, almost 2000 Singaporean women are diagnosed with breast cancer every year and almost 400 die from the disease.
 Nevertheless, early detection of breast cancer increases the chances of beating the disease and increasing survival rates.
-And the only way to detect breast cancer early is through regular mammogram screening.
+And one way to detect breast cancer early is through regular mammogram screening.

 Understanding Breast Screening Mammograms